EddieHubCommunity/Hackathons/2021/01/localhackday/README.md

 ## LocalHackDay

-Create a folder here if you have assets, use your name with hyphens, for example `eddie-jaoude`
+Create a folder here if you have assets, use your GitHub username, for example `eddiejaoude`